org-formation/org-formation-cli/docs/articles/aws-organizations.md

 ## Coming up with a multi account strategy

-As we learned having multiple accounts can help us be in control of our AWS resources, but also comes with draw backs.
+As we learned having multiple accounts can help us be in control of our AWS resources, but also comes with drawbacks.
 Therefore, it is important to come up with a rationale as to when to separate resources into different accounts.

 ### Development and production accounts